 For a dramatist, driving is very dull.
-Or it should be.
+At least, it should be.
 Because the safest driving is where everyone behaves predictably.

-Not all your lines and stage directions are scripted: some will have to be ad lib.
-But your fellow actors should never be shocked or surprised at what you do.
-Only “transported” by your performance.
+Not all your stage directions and participations are scripted: some will have to be ad lib.
+But your fellow performers should never be shocked or surprised by what you do.
+(Only “transported” by your performance).